 Instagram was not always the gigantic platform it is today.
 Instagram appeared as a mobile photo sharing app in 2010.
 When it first launched, its server used to crash frequently.
 But it has come a long way.
-With growing popularity, Facebook realized Instagram’s powerful influence and decided to pay a billion dollars to acquire the app.
+With growing popularity, Facebook realised Instagram’s powerful influence and decided to pay a billion dollars to acquire the app.
 Now, Instagram is a favourite for many people.

 What Makes Instagram Social Giant

 There are obvious reasons that made people fall in love with Instagram.
 Instagram is an on-the-go app; so many people are attracted to it.
 There is no wonder that the majority of Instagram’s users are under thirty years old.
 There is so much action going on.
 This kind of energy is way less obvious on other social media channels.

 Being a mobile app, mainly, Instagram popularised the idea of taking photos, editing them, and sharing them instantly.
 You know when you are out for dinner with friends, and you find one of them taking a picture of their dish before eating with “#Instafood” as a caption?
 That is “Instagram culture.”
 It is true that this culture of sharing photos right in the middle of any event, was popularised when Instagram came to live.
 This “hashtag language” also gave Instagram a special flavor.

 Filters are “Instagramers’” favorite feature.
 They give amateur photographers, and photo enthusiasts, the ability to share great-looking images without needing to have any editing skills.
 Another thing that attracted specific industries to Instagram is its visual nature.
 Fashionistas, influencers, celebrities, hotel resorts, restaurants, etc. are all industries which found Instagram a rich mine of followers.
 Industries like music and fashion, for example, depend mainly on showing off their products through visuals, in addition to targeting younger age groups.
 Instagram is their paradise.